robtimus/connect-client-sdk-ts/README.md

 ## Testing

-There are two types of tests:
+There are three types of tests:

 1. Unit tests.
 These will work out-of-the-box.\
    Run these tests as follows: